 Prior to our IPO, our compensation committee retained Towers Perrin to provide it with recommendations regarding our compensation program for non-employee directors subsequent to our IPO.
-Based on Towers Perrin's recommendations, our compensation committee then recommended that our board of directors adopt, and our board of directors then did adopt, the following compensation program for our non-employee directors which became effective upon the closing of our IPO: (a) an annual retainer of \$40,000, payable in cash or shares of our common stock at the election of the recipient; (b) an annual stock option grant, vesting ratably over three years, with a grant date fair value of \$45,000; (c) an annual retainer of \$15,000 for each of the independent chairman of our board of directors and the chairman of the aduit and finance committee and to fol directors, payable in cash or shares of common stock at the election of the recipient; of \$10,000 for each of the chairman of the chairman of the chairman of the aduit and finance committee and the nominating and corporate governance committee of our board of directors, payable in cash or shares of common stock at the election of the recipient; and (d) an annual retainer of \$10,000 for each of the chairmen of the compensation committee and the nominating and corporate governance committee of our board of directors, payable in cash or shares of common stock at the election of the recipient.
-In order to attract potential new independent directors upon joining our board of directors has retained the flexibility to make an initial stock option or other form of equity-based grant or a cash award to any such new non-employee directors upon joining our board.
+Based on Towers Perrin's recommendations, our compensation committee then recommended that our board of directors adopt, and our board of directors then did adopt, the following compensation program for our non-employee directors which became effective upon the closing of our IPO: (a) an annual retainer of \$40,000, payable in cash or shares of our common stock at the election of the recipient; (b) an annual stock option grant, vesting ratably over three years, with a grant date fair value of \$45,000; (c) an annual retainer of \$15,000 for each of the independent chairman of our board of directors and the chairman of the audit and finance committee of our board of directors, payable in cash or shares of common stock at the election of the recipient; and (d) an annual retainer of \$10,000 for each of the chairmen of the compensation committee and the nominating and corporate governance committee of our board of directors, payable in cash or shares of common stock at the election of the recipient.
+In order to attract potential new independent directors in the future, our board of directors has retained the flexibility to make an initial stock option or other form of equity-based grant or a cash award to any such new non-employee directors upon joining our board.

 Also prior to our IPO, based on the recommendation of Towers Perrin, our compensation committee then recommended for approval by our board of directors, and our board of directors then approved, stock ownership guidelines for our non-employee directors which became effective upon the closing of our IPO.
-The guidelines require non-employee directors to hold shares of our common stock with a value equal to or in excess of, for non-employee directors who were directors at the time of our IPO (Mr. Quadracci), five times their fiscal 2008 the ownership guidelines require non-employee directors at the time of our IPO (Mr. Quadracci), five times their fiscal 2008 the ownership guidelines require non-employee directors at the time of our IPO (Mr. Quadracci), five times their relationer for the fiscal year of their election.
+The guidelines require non-employee directors to hold shares of our common stock with a value equal to or in excess of, for non-employee directors (Messrs.
+Stephenson and Williamson), five times their retainer for the fiscal year of their election.
 We determine the number of shares the ownership guidelines require non-employee directors at the time of our IPO (Mr. Quadracci) to hold based on the IPO price of our common stock and, for subsequently elected non-employee directors (Messrs.
-Flaum, Stephenson and Williamson), we determine the number of shares based on the closing sale price of our common stock on the first trading day on or after their election.
+Stephenson and Williamson), we determine the number of shares based on the closing sale price of our common stock on the first trading day on or after their election.
 Non-employee directors are able to satisfy the ownership guidelines with shares of our common stock that they acquire through the exercise of stock options or other similar equity-based awards, through retention upon vesting of restricted shares or other similar equity-based awards or through direct share purchases.
-Mr. Quadracci, who was a director at the time of our IPO, in satisfy the ownership guidelines applicable to him.
-Directors elected after our IPO, including Messrs.
-Flaum, Stephenson and Williamson, are required to satisfy the guidelines within five years after their election.
+Mr. Quadracci, who was a director at the time of our IPO, has until December 24, 2012, which is five years from the closing of our IPO, to satisfy the ownership guidelines within five years after their election.